-The Solar Integration National Dataset (SIND) Toolkit enables researchers to perform regional solar generation integration studies by providing modeled, coherent sub-hour solar power data, information, and tools.
-Sub-hour solar power data are used in the Western Wind and Solar Integration Study Phase 2 and the Eastern Renewable Generation Integration Study.
+NREL is working on a Solar Integration National Dataset (SIND) Toolkit to enable researchers to perform U.S. regional solar generation integration studies.
+It will provide modeled, coherent subhourly solar power data, information, and tools.

 For integration studies, solar power data must:

 - Be time-synchronized to weather conditions during each time step and at each geographic location